AndreasVerhoeven/AveMenuKit/README.md

 - `init(view: UIView)` takes an existing view and shows it
 - `init(viewProvider: @escaping () -> UIView)` creates the view on demand by calling the `viewProvider` block when needed

 #### Reusable Views

-While for one-off header views you usually don't need __reusability__ of views, you might want to.
-If you create an element (or a subclass) that can be used many times in a menu, you need to make your view reusable: if your `CustomView` element is shown, the system will ask try to use an already cached one by checking for the `reuseIdentifier` of your `ReusableViewConfiguration` and only when there is none will ask you to create one via the `provider` callback of your `ReusableViewConfiguration`.
-Then, it will ask you to configure the view (which was either cached or newly created) via the `update` handler of the `ReusableViewConfiguration`.
+If you use `CustomViewAction` as a one-off element, you usually don't need reusablity and can use one of the convenience initializers.
+However, if you build a __subclass__ or __reusable__ Element, your element can be shown a lot of times and you need to account for __reusability__ by using a full `ReusableViewConfiguration`.

-This system allows the menu to be performant when there are many offscreen elements and the menu is scrollable.
-It works the same way as `UITableViewCell` and `UICollectionViewCell` reusability. `ReusableViewConfiguration` allows you to specify which level of reusability you want.
-See more in the section on `ReusableViewConfiguration`.
+See the discussion on `ReusableViewConfiguration` below.

 </details>
 <details>